 If your business is a sole proprietorship, you might have more options than if it’s a partnership.
 Typically, you can hand over control of your sole proprietorship to whomever you like.
 However, successful planning involves determining if that individual is willing and able to take on the job.
 You can pass your business through a will or trust when you die.
 You should consider entering into a buy-sell agreement with the individual you’ve selected, such as a relative or employee, prior to stepping down or becoming disabled.

 Regardless of the type of business you own, you must consider the tax consequences of the sale of your business.
 Capital gains tax and estate tax laws change frequently and vary from state to state.
-You need to enlist an accountant and/or a tax attorney for advice in this regard.
+You need to enlist an accountant and/or a tax attorney as part of your team for advice in this regard.

 No matter what method you choose to pass on your business, it’s important to review your plan every year or two.
 The son or daughter you chose to take over might have developed new interests.
 Heirs may predecease you, employees can quit, and partnerships can develop problems.
 You can make changes to your plan at any time.
 It’s usually not final until you become incapacitated or die.